Brain Fog Causes, Symptoms, and Treatments

 “I feel I’m just getting by on autopilot.
 I feel delayed with my actions and reactions to questions and situations.”

 “It’s almost identical to what I go through when I’m awakened from a dream–just total bewilderment and almost complete inability to process anything that’s going on.”

 “Sometimes I am very far off.
 I’ll pause and get confused in the middle of doing things.
 I’m drowsy all the time and just don’t know what’s going on.”

 “I feel heavy on the front of my head, unrefreshed, similar to a hangover or jet lag.”

 “I feel like Dory in Finding Nemo.”

-Fortunately, new treatments, such as the innovative hyperbaric oxygen therapy medical protocol at Aviv Clinics, may offer relief from brain fog caused by chronic conditions like Lyme and fibromyalgia.
-Scientific advancements, plus understanding the causes, symptoms, and tips to manage brain fog can help you take charge of this difficult cognitive condition.
+Fortunately, new treatments, such as the innovative hyperbaric oxygen therapy (HBOT) medical protocol at Aviv Clinics, may offer relief from brain fog.
+Understanding brain fog causes, symptoms, and tips to manage brain fog can help you take charge of this difficult cognitive condition.